 What types of scholarships are available?

-For master's students, Northeastern Seminary offers three primary scholarships to first-year students: an early incentive scholarship, a need-based scholarship, and an academic scholarship.
-Northeastern Seminary also provides a wide range of scholarships to returning second, third, and fourth year students.
-For a list of these scholarships, click here.
+For Master's students, Northeastern Seminary offers three primary scholarships to first-year students: an early incentive scholarship, a need-based scholarship, and an academic scholarship.
+Northeastern Seminary also provides a wide range of scholarships to returning second, third, and fourth-year students.

 - Masters fall term - June 15